-A Tex-Mex dish, migas are corn tortilla strips gently fried and incorporated into scrambled eggs.
-This spin on the classic uses very little oil while also adding an array of veggies into the mix.
+A Tex-Mex dish that can be served for any meal, migas are corn tortilla strips that are gently fried and then stirred into scrambled eggs.
+This twist on a classic has a colorful array of vegetables.

 Calories136 Per Serving